PraneetDutta/PraneetDutta.github.io/README.md

 I'm a Research Engineer @ Google DeepMind working on bringing the benefits of AI to the world.
 Prior to this I was @ Google Cloud, working with organizations in leveraging Cloud AI for their industries.

 My goal is to optimize the quality of human life making it sustainable for the long term future.
-Specifically, I'm interested in the broader challenges of Climate Change.
+Specifically, I'm interested in some of the broader challenges, opportunities of the 21st century.
+I'm working on and researching areas related to Climate Change, urban pollution monitorining, control, virtual reality moonshots.

+I enjoy the intersection of AI and art, and have been dabbling on using GAN's to generate themes of popular works in the field.

+In my free time, catch me learning the percussion, playing soccer tennis, and hikes along the coast.